 Have a “safe” computer: In the case of emergency, or if you are certain that your computer is being monitored, identify a safe computer where you can email friends, family members or domestic violence organizations.
 Such safe computers can be at your local library or internet café.
 As always, be aware of your surroundings in these settings.

 Your safety and the safety of your children is paramount and should be your first concern.
 In the case of an emergency, leave the area immediately if possible.
 Call 911.
 If you cannot leave the relationship right now, be sure to have a strong domestic violence safety plan in place, including a list of addresses and phone numbers of friends, family members and your local domestic violence shelter.

-If you would like more information regarding domestic violence law and how to obtain a restraining order in New Jersey, please contact us to schedule your free and confidential consultation with one of our experienced and compassionate family law attorneys.
+If you would like more information regarding domestic violence law and how to obtain a restraining order in New Jersey, please contact us to schedule your initial confidential consultation with one of our experienced and compassionate family law attorneys.